TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Fix collision sounds
-	- Allow up to n collision sounds in a quick succession, for a pair of entities
-		- Parameter: n
-		- Parameter: cooldown interval
-			- Somewhere around 100ms
-		- Always reset the cooldown timer if another one happens
-		- Do we need to track transforms for this?
-			- Possibly not, because e.g. a shell might enter a pathological cycle and spawn loads of sounds
-			- Also entities are assumed to be convex
-	- Set or map?
-		- unordered set
-	- Kept where?
-		- In the sound system
-		- The sound start should contain information about if it was from a collision

 - Drop items from hotbar on pressing RPM

 - Alt + G throws secondary item